Krakoan Age: Publication history

 Reign of X concluded with the twin event series X Lives of Wolverine and X Deaths of Wolverine (January – March 2022), written by Benjamin Percy with X Lives artwork by Joshua Cassara and Federico Vicentini; the majority of the line (aside from X-Men, New Mutants, and Sabretooth) was put on pause during this event.
 This event served as the foundation of the next phase titled "Destiny of X".
 This phase included the crossover event A.X.E.: Judgment Day (July – November 2022) which focused on humanity's discovery of the mutant resurrection protocols and the subsequent conflict between the Avengers, the X-Men and the Eternals.
 This event was written by Kieron Gillen with art by Valerio Schiti.
-X-Men Red by writer Al Ewing, with art by Stefano Caselli, focused on the terraformed Mars now known as Arrako which became the home of millions of mutants freed during the X of Swords crossover.
-Additionally, Gilleon began writing the Immortal X-Men series with artist Lucas Werneck which focused on the Quiet Council of Krakoa; this series built plot points for the Sins of Sinister (January – April 2023) event which concluded the phase.
+X-Men Red by writer Al Ewing, with art by Stefano Caselli, focused on the terraformed Mars now known as Arakko, which became the home of millions of mutants freed during the X of Swords crossover.
+Additionally, Gillen began writing the Immortal X-Men series with artist Lucas Werneck which focused on the Quiet Council of Krakoa; this series built plot points for the Sins of Sinister (January – April 2023) event which concluded the phase.

 Mutantkind's unparalleled growth and prosperity on the island nation Krakoa was then threatened by the human supremacist organization Orchis during the Fall of X phase.
 At New York Comic-Con 2022, Duggan commented that "the X-Men have been winning for a long time.
 How long did you think the villains were going to leave them alone".
 The final phase was kicked off in the third annual Hellfire Gala (July 2023) which drastically altered the status quo of series; this event was written by Duggan, with art by Adam Kubert, Luciano Vecchio, Matteo Lolli, Russell Dauterman, Javier Pina, R.B.
 Silva, Joshua Cassara, Kris Anka, and Pepe Larraz.
 This phase then culminated in the dual interconnected miniseries Fall of the House of X and Rise of the Powers of X (January 2024 – May 2024); Duggan wrote Fall of the House of X with art by Werneck.
 Gillen continued as a main writer on multiple series in this phase such as Rise of the Powers of X with artist R.B.
 Silva, the ongoing Immortal X-Men conclusion and the limited series X-Men: Forever (March 2024) with artist Luca Maresca.
 Ewing concluded the ongoing X-Men Red with artist Yildiray Çinar.
 The Marvel solicitations for May 2024 showed that every X-Men series would conclude with that month billed as "the 'penultimate' month of the Krakoan Age".